nufuturo-ufcg/clj-smells-arit/README.md

 ## ⚙️ Configuration

-ARIT uses a `.arit.yaml` configuration file to customize analysis behavior.
+ARIT uses a optional `.arit.yaml` configuration file to customize analysis behavior.
 The tool automatically searches for this file starting from the analyzed directory and moving up the directory hierarchy.

 ### Sample Configuration